 - Walk to the southern end of the beach (to the left when facing the ocean) where you'll find a rocky intertidal zone to discover.

 - Get a skimboard and ride away!

-- Children will enjoy running in and out of the water here.
-As always, even on a calm beach, please attend to them at all times.
+- A great spot for children to build sand castles and enjoy running in and out of the water.
+As always, even on a calm beach, please attend to children at all times.

-Prepare to be awestruck by this vast stretch of sand, complete with hundreds of weather-bleached driftwood on the edge of golden sand dunes and the ocean's powerful waves.
+Between the hundreds of weather-bleached driftwood on the edge of golden sand dunes and the ocean's powerful waves, prepare to be awestruck by this vast stretch of sand.
 Wickaninnish Beach is situated within Long Beach, in Pacific Rim National Park Reserve.

 - Climb up the steps/ramp to the observation deck of the Kwisitis (formerly Wickaninnish) Visitor Centre for dramatic views of the horizon.